 Ask your local waste management company if bear-resistant containers are available or if individually purchased bear-resistant containers are compatible with the company’s equipment.
 Secure your garbage cans, such as in a shed or garage, and put them out the morning of pickup — not the night before.
 To help reduce odors, freeze meat and fish waste before disposing of it and spray garbage cans with disinfectants.

-More information on living with bears is available on our website.
+More information on living with bears is available on our black bear webpage and our black bear two-pager (PDF).

 Conserving species and habitats